rtiangha/qubes-linux-kernel/README.md

 2) Backport Fedora 28 Retpoline-enabled gcc 7.3.x RPMs to Fedora 25:

-- Grab all of the following Fedora 28 Rawhide RPMs (or the latest in the 7.3.x series) from an RPM source that you trust (Possible option: [RPMFind](https://www.rpmfind.net/linux/rpm2html/) ).
+- Grab all of the following proposed Fedora 28 RPMs (or the latest in the 7.3.x series) from an RPM source that you trust (Possible option: [RPMFind](https://www.rpmfind.net/linux/rpm2html/) ).
 ```
 cpp-7.3.1-1.fc28.x86_64.rpm
 gcc-7.3.1-1.fc28.x86_64.rpm